-- Prior personal experience with death or loss
+- They have prior personal experience with death or loss

-- Is the type of person people can easily talk with
+- They are the type of person people can easily talk with

-- Is in the right place at the right time for you
+- They are in the right place at the right time for you

-- Is able to give the time and attention needed to be supportive
+- They are able to give the time and attention needed to be supportive

 How would you be supportive of someone who is grieving or what would you want support to look like?